techniq/layerchart/docs/src/content/components/Brush.md

 description: Marking component rendering a draggable selection over part of a chart, with its own state — so a chart can carry several independent brushes.
 category: interactions
 layers: [svg, canvas, html]
-related: [BrushContext, Chart]
+related: [BrushContext, Chart, Spline]
 ---

 ## Usage

-Drag to select, drag the middle to move the selection, drag an edge to resize it, and click to clear.
+Drag to select, drag the middle to move the selection, and drag an edge to resize it.

+To clear it, click anywhere in the brushable region, or double-click the selection itself — worth knowing when the selection covers most of its region, as it does for a brush in a narrow band.

 :example{name="basic" showCode}